Owen-Darkhorse/STA2453-FishTethering/README.md

-&nbsp; [eda-scripts](Analysis_Scripts/eda-scripts) | Exploratory Data Analysis Scripts &nbsp; [R-scripts](Analysis_Scripts/R-scripts) | R scripts that extract and concatenate acoustic data from multiple fish [Data](Data) | contains the raw acoustic data and Echoview processing scripts; each subfolder represent a fish [ProcessedData](ProcessedData) | [R-scripts](Analysis_Scripts/R-scripts) concatenate raw individual data and output the processed data here.
-Additinally, when you run __main__.py,the data preparation step will subset the target strengths and fish identifier variables and output the subsetted data here, named "acousticData.csv"
+&nbsp; [eda-scripts](Analysis_Scripts/eda-scripts) | Exploratory Data Analysis Scripts &nbsp; [R-scripts](Analysis_Scripts/R-scripts) | R scripts that extract and concatenate acoustic data from multiple fish [Data](Data) | contains the raw acoustic data and Echoview processing scripts; each subfolder represent a fish [ProcessedData](ProcessedData) | [R-scripts](Analysis_Scripts/R-scripts) filters and concatenate individual raw data and output the processed data here, named as named as "processed_AllFishCombined_unfiltered.csv" and "processed_AnalysisData".
+Additinally, when you run __main__.py,the data preparation step will subset the target strengths and fish number and species and output the subsetted data here, named "acousticData.csv"
 [NonPingData](NonPingData) | (not used in this project)  contains fish bio data [ExportedFigures](ExportedFigures) | (not used in this project)  Figures generated from analysis scripts WritingSections | Report writing sections